Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - The drug directly reaches the bloodstream and effects are produced immediately.

-- The intima of veins is insensitive and the drug gets diluted with the blood, therefore even high irritant drugs can be injected intravenously.
+- The intima of veins is insensitive, and the drug gets diluted with the blood, therefore, even highly irritating medicines can be injected intravenously.

 - Only an aqueous solution can be injected intravenously.